arbajmomin00/SnakeGame/README.md

 In a 30x30 blocks window you start as a 5 blocks long snake and must use the arrow keys to navigate in the window and eat the white blocks that will randomly appear in the window.
 Everytime you eat a white block, the snake's length length increases by one.

-You must avoid running into your own body, or you will lose all the body you have cut yourself from.
+If you collide with a wall you will reappear on the opposite side, however you must avoid running into your own body, or you will lose all the body you have cut yourself from.
+Try to eat the highest number of white block without reducing yourself!

 Since this is test mode, the following cheat buttons are available:
 - `x`: slow down the snake